 Where do you get your staff/teachers from?
 Are they qualified?

 Many are local to the Cape Flats, and some are parents of children in the school.
 Others commute from further afield because of their heart for Cape Flats children.
-Our class teachers are all qualified, but we also have a number of assistant teachers who are studying part-time while working at TCC.
+Our teachers are all qualified in accordance with Department of Education’s requirements.

 Do you have other branches, either locally or overseas?